MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 * Builds
 * Release deployments and approvals

-Also bring your Azure DevOps Services Kanban board directly into Microsoft Teams as a tab.
+You can also bring your Azure DevOps Services Kanban board directly into Microsoft Teams as a tab.

-The functionality is the same across Azure DevOps Services and Team Foundation Server.
-But, the configuration process is different for creating a service hook with Microsoft Teams.
-Check out the following sections for details.

 ## Prerequisites

-- You must be a member of the Project Administrators or Project Collection Administrators group to configure the connector.
+- You must be a member of the Project Administrators or [Project Collection Administrators group](../../organizations/security/lookup-organization-owner-admin.md) to configure the connector.
 - [Third-party application access via OAuth for the organization](/azure/devops/organizations/accounts/change-application-access-policies#change-application-access-policies) must be enabled.